yalmip/yalmip.github.io/_posts/examples/2016-09-17-explicitlpvmpc.md

   teaser: "costs_LPVMPC.jpg"
 ---

-> This example, contributed by Thomas Besselmann, accompanies the following paper [Bes:2008]
+> This example, contributed by Thomas Besselmann, accompanies the paper [Besselmann and Löfberg 2008]

 Note that the code below uses some awkward, no longer necessary, reformulations in order to cope with uncertainty in linear programming representable nonlinear terms.